-Let’s start with the price breakdown of the Vienna Pass with no travel option.
+Let’s start with the price breakdown of the Vienna Pass:

 1-Day Adult Vienna Pass: €59

-However, travelers who prefer to only do one or two activities a day then the pass may not be worth the price — especially if you’re only visiting for two or three days.
+However, travelers who prefer to only do one or two activities a day may not find the pass to be worth the price — especially if you’re only visiting for two or three days.

 Where To Buy The Vienna Pass

 Interested in buying the Vienna Pass?
-It’s easiest to buy it online.
+It’s easiest to buy it online from the Official Vienna Pass Website.
 You can have it shipped (shipping takes about two weeks and costs a bit extra) or you can pick it up at no extra charge in Vienna from two different locations (the airport and in the city center).